 - Best park – Desert Breeze Park

-- Best activity for kids – Crayola Experience Chandler
+- Activity for kids – Crayola Experience Chandler

-- Best activity for adults – Wild Horse Pass Motorsports Park
+- Activity for adults – Wild Horse Pass Motorsports Park

 - Best food – Shimogamo Japanese Restaurant